Saivignesh49032/Restaurant_app/README.md

 ## 🙏 Acknowledgments

 - Google Gemini AI for restaurant search capabilities
-- Folium for map visualization
+- Google Maps for location and directions
 - scikit-learn for machine learning models
 - Flask for web framework